Tax credits and students

 This page focuses on particular parts of the system that may be of interest to students.

-The Government is gradually introducing universal credit (UC), a new benefit which will eventually replace tax credits, and some other social security benefits.
+The Government is gradually introducing universal credit (UC) which will eventually replace tax credits, and some other social security benefits.
 Universal credit is now available across the UK and most people are no longer able to make a brand new claim for tax credits and are expected to claim UC (or pension credit) instead.
-Existing tax credit claimants are expected to be moved across to universal credit in a managed exercise between 2020 and 2023.
-This will follow a pilot involving up to10,000 people who will be moved between July 2019 and July 2020.
+Existing tax credit claimants are expected to be moved across to universal credit in a managed exercise between November 2020 and September 2024.
+This follows a pilot, involving no more than10,000 people, between July 2019 and July 2020.
 You can find out more about this in our Universal Credit section.

 You can claim tax credits while you are a student, provided you meet the qualifying rules.